Is a Post-Work Future a Good Thing?

 Sliding into hedonism

-There is a fear that with no work and sufficient resources to be comfortable, that we will degenerate to a hedonistic dystopia.
-This stems from the notion that we won't be able to bridge the gap from finding purpose in work to finding it elsewhere, and will live as if permanently on vacation.
+There is a fear that with no work and with sufficient resources to be comfortable we will degenerate to a hedonistic dystopia.
+This stems from the notion that we won't be able to bridge the gap from finding purpose in work to finding it elsewhere and will therefore live as if permanently on vacation.
 Here I imagine the Pixar movie WALL-E. With no need to work, will we all just become lazy, consumer-driven slobs, spending our resources on the latest 'in thing' like the humans in WALL-E all using their credits to switch from red to blue jumpsuits when the media proposed that was the 'done thing'.
 You could also imagine Ready Player One or similar stories of humanity retreating into virtual reality and losing touch with reality.
 Without work to give us purpose and structure in our lives, why would we do anything that might constitute self-improvement?

 I challenge these arguments with my theory of mental bandwidth.